lewisc4/MedicalMNIST/README.md

 ## Project Overview
-In this project, multiple CNN variants are trained to classify medical images from the [Medical MNIST](https://www.kaggle.com/datasets/andrewmvd/medical-mnist) dataset.
-Each image is a 64 $\times$ 64 grayscale image and belongs to one of six classes: AbdomenCT, BreastMRI, CXR, ChestCT, Hand, and HeadCT.
+This project provides the functionality to train multiple CNN architectures to perform medical image classification on two datasets.
+The first is the  the [Retinal OCT Images](https://www.kaggle.com/datasets/paultimothymooney/kermany2018) dataset, which contains 84,495 grayscale OCT images of human retinas, each belonging to one of four disease classes: CNV, DNE, DRUSEN, and NORMAL (i.e., no disease).
+The second dataset is the [Medical MNIST](https://www.kaggle.com/datasets/andrewmvd/medical-mnist) dataset, which consists of 58,954 grayscale medical images, each belonging to one of six classes: AbdomenCT, BreastMRI, CXR, ChestCT, Hand, and HeadCT.

+Results and notebook examples are only reported on the [Retinal OCT Images](https://www.kaggle.com/datasets/paultimothymooney/kermany2018) dataset.
+For more information on downloading the datasets, please see the [Downloading the Datasets](https://github.com/lewisc4/MedicalMNIST#downloading-the-datasets) section.
+For more information regarding the datasets themselves, please see their linked Kaggle pages.

 ## Environment Setup
 ### Package Installation